This post is not about an individual. It’s about business. But before we talk business, I need to talk about one individual. For that, I am sorry.

 The Story Lines Converge

 This is where it gets really interesting.
-The three executive directors who left DDP in September 2025 started a new nonprofit called Compass IGG two months later.
+The three executive directors who left DDP in September 2025 started a new nonprofit called Compass IGG and Advocacy two months later.
 It’s mission is largely the same as DDP’s.
 Today, one day after she posted that she is leaving Parabon, Compass announced that Misty is joining them.

 Making a nonprofit financially viable can take three to five years.
 For example, DDP didn’t pay a regular salary to any of its staff until 2022, its fifth year.3 As a startup nonprofit, Compass probably has a very small budget, making this a risky move for anyone leaving a big name like Parabon.
 Unless, of course, the long-term prospects at Parabon are dim.